paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...And then at the end, local variable `name`, with `"Unknown"` as its value, gets output.
+...And then at the end, the local variable "`name`", with `"Unknown"` as its value, gets output.

 ---
 [.background-color: #F0F0F0]